neondatabase/psql-describe/README.md

 ## Re-entrancy

 This is a very direct port of C code.
 We use `async/await` where C would block.
-So it's important not to call `describe` again while awaiting an earlier call: this will mess with global state, giving you weird and random results, and also leave your DB driver in a bad way (because we disable all type parsing on entry and restore it on exit).
+So it's important not to call `describe` again while awaiting an earlier call: this would mess with global state, giving you weird and random results, and also leave your DB driver in a bad way (because we disable all type parsing on entry and restore it on exit).
+Attempting to do so will throw.

-## Possible future improvements

-* Implement cancel/abort

 ## Tests